90-Second Read: Hantavirus likely to be fully contained but may take time, Hanage says

 Published

 Before vaccines and widespread immunity, COVID had the capacity to flatten healthcare systems provided it's given free reign, but the number of severe cases would be dependent on how many old people there are in the population.
-I know that Hantaviruses spread among rats, but what else is important to know about the virus?
 Another thing that is important here is that everything we know indicates that people are infectious and most likely transmit as they develop symptoms and once they've developed symptoms.
 If you have Hantavirus pulmonary syndrome, then you have very severe, rapidly progressing respiratory symptoms.
-The numbers that float about are around 40 percent base fatality.
+The outbreak that is most immediately reminiscent is the original Severe Acute Respiratory Syndrome, or SARS, which also had transmission that was linked to symptom development or the onset of symptoms, and that was also driven by a few super spreading events.

 Source reference